-- 16. Development contributions are required only for developments located within the Rotorua Urban Area.
-The Rotorua Urban Area includes some identified growth areas as defined by the Housing and Business Assessment 2022 (HBA).
-The Water and Wastewater catchments covered by this Policy includes all of the Rotorua Urban Area, while the Stormwater catchments cover different areas that excludes Ngongotahā, and parts of the Western, Central and Eastern HBA areas.
-The catchments where development contributions apply for each infrastructure activity are mapped in Part 3 of the Policy1. - 17.
-The charges per Household Unit Equivalent (HUE) for each activity are in Table 1.
-See the Determining infrastructure impact section below for an explanation of a HUE. - 18.
+- 15. Development contributions are required only for developments located within the Rotorua Urban Area.
+The Rotorua Urban Area includes some identified growth areas as defined by the Housing and Business Assessment 2022 (HBA). - The Water and Wastewater catchments covered by this Policy includes all of the Rotorua Urban Area - The stormwater catchments identified cover the western, central and eastern areas of Rotorua but exclude Ngongotaha.
+Stormwater capital works include community flood retention infrastructure which provide benefit to large areas of the catchment so that individual on site flood management is not required. - Although the population is projected to continue growing, stormwater demand is linked indirectly to population growth with the creation of impervious or paved surfaces.
+This is not a linear relationship.
+Demand for stormwater infrastructure is directly related to the creation of imperviousness.
+An increase in house numbers will results in more paved surfaces such as new roads, footpaths and driveways being created

+The catchments where development contributions apply for each infrastructure activity are mapped in Part 3 of the Policy1.

+- 16. The charges per Household Unit Equivalent (HUE) for each activity are in Table 1.
+See the Determining infrastructure impact section below for an explanation of a HUE. - 17.
 For each infrastructure activity for which development contributions are required, the development contribution payable is calculated by multiplying the number of HUEs generated through the development by the charge for that activity.
-This is then aggregated for all activities to give the total charge. - 19.
-For example, subject to any credits that may apply for the original lot, a three-lot residential development in the Western area of Rotorua City will pay the water, wastewater, and stormwater charges multiplied by 3 i.e., (\$2,231 + \$1,746 + \$10,097) x3 totalling \$42,222 (GST inc).
-A similar development in Ngongotahā will be charged \$11,931 i.e,(\$2,231 + \$1,746) x 3.
-There may also be financial contributions required for Reserves and Infrastructure as set out in the Rotorua District Plan assessed as part of a resource consent application. - 20.
-These charges may be adjusted for inflation annually in line with the Producers Price Index Outputs for Construction, as permitted by sections 106 (2B) and (2C) of the LGA02.
-The latest charges will be published on Council's website www.rotorualakescouncil.nz. - 21.
-Any assessment of development contributions in a notice of requirement for a specific development will also be subject to an adjustment for inflation in line with the Producers Price Index Outputs for Construction if there is a delay of more than 12 months between the notice of requirement and the payment.
-For the avoidance of doubt, the adjustment will be made only on the basis of inflation and the charges will not be adjusted to reflect other changes to the policy or table of charges that may have occurred in the period between assessment and payment. - 22.
-A development contribution will only be required if the effects or cumulative effects of the development generates demand for reserves, community infrastructure or network infrastructure and requires Council to incur capital expenditure to provide new or additional assets or assets of increased capacity.
-A development contribution can be charged for capital expenditure that the Council has already incurred in anticipation of development.
+This is then aggregated for all activities to give the total charge. - 18.
+For example, subject to any credits that may apply for the original lot, a three-lot residential development in the Western or Central area of Rotorua City will pay the water, wastewater, and stormwater charges multiplied by 3 i.e., (\$4,146 + \$9,310 + \$11,345) x3 totalling \$74,403 (GST inc).
+A similar development in Ngongotahā will be charged \$40,368 i.e (\$4,146 + \$9,310) x 3.
+There may also be financial contributions required for Reserves and Infrastructure as set out in the Rotorua District Plan assessed as part of a resource consent application.